 A deeded timeshare property has the same ownership rights as actual real estate (however, unlike real estate, timeshare is not an investment and does not appreciate).
-A deeded timeshare means that the owner has the right to sell it, bequeath it, rent it or even give it away.
+Deeded ownership means that the owner has the right to sell it, bequeath it, rent it or even give it away.

 Right to Use Timeshare

-Right to use timeshare grants owners the right to use their timeshare for a specified amount of time through a lease.
+Right to use ownership grants owners the right to use their timeshare for a specified amount of time through a lease.
 Generally, the lease is for 30-99 years.
-Once the period of specified time is up, the timeshare goes back to the resort or the lease is terminated.
+Once the period of specified time is up, the ownership goes back to the resort or the lease is terminated.

-The most common type of timeshare nowadays is points-based.
+The most common type of ownership nowadays is points-based.
 How does a points-based timeshare work?
-Typically, the timeshare week is converted into points.
+Typically, the fixed week is converted into points.
 So based on the week or caliber of ownership, owners will have a certain number of points at their disposal.
 These points can be used to stay at different resorts in the brands network or to stay at their unit.
-When you check out timeshares for sale in our marketplace, there are points charts available for participating brands.
+When you check out timeshares for sale timeshares for sale in our marketplace, there are points charts available for participating brands.
 You can see that depending on the type of ownership, the point value varies.

 Learn more: Should you buy a timeshare on the resale market?

 A floating week timeshare means that you can reserve your stay for any week of the year on a first-come, first-served basis.
-In some cases, floating weeks may be restricted to a certain season.
+In some cases, floating weeks may only appy to a certain season.
 For example, an owner can own a week of the winter season, so they can stay at their resort any week available within that season.
-Some seasons are valued higher than others depending on demand and location.
+Some seasons have a higher value than others depending on demand and location.